top of page

 Support for teens and young adults ages 12-25

 Being a youth, teenager, or young adult is hard.
 School can be stressful and overwhelming.
 Friendships can get complicated and relationships can be confusing.
-Home life can sometimes feel uncomfortable, unsafe, and/or an unhappy place to be.
+Life at home can sometimes feel boring, uncomfortable, unsafe, and/or an unhappy place to be.
 Adjusting to life's changes can be a big struggle and the uncertainty of it all can feel scary and overwhelming.
 I get it, and I'd be happy to listen and support you through it.

 I have a wide range of experiences working with young and young adults (ages 12-25) in a variety of work environments since 2007.
-I've fulfilled many roles, including being a high school teacher for 5 years, youth group facilitator for 4 years, assistant house parent (at a private school) for 3 years, as well as being an instructor, tutor, and coach.
+I've fulfilled many roles, including being a high school teacher for 5 years, youth group facilitator for 4 years, assistant house parent (at a private school) for 3 years, as well as being a fitness instructor, math and English tutor, and school-based therapist.

 Based on the many experiences I've had in the public and private school system, I have gained a thorough understanding of the many challenges that youth and young adults face on a daily basis.
 These challenges include (but are not limited to) stress, general anxiety, performance anxiety, social anxiety, depression, low mood, low self-esteem and confidence, body image issues, bullying and harassment, interpersonal relationship issues, family dynamic issues, time management and motivation issues, as well as feelings of hopelessness, helplessness, and suicidal ideation.